Drabble/AMT_Labo01/README.md

 ## Known issues

-We have noticed a bug, probably coming from Glassfish, which provokes an HTTP internal server error on the first execution of every HTTP query, be it from the client browser or from Postman.
+We have noticed a bug, probably coming from Glassfish, which sometimes provokes an HTTP internal server error on the first execution of every HTTP query, be it from the client browser or from Postman.
 A refresh in the browser or a re-execution in Postman then produces the expected result.